-EF College Study is committed to partnering with educators to produce global-ready graduates.
+EF Study Abroad is committed to partnering with educators to produce global-ready graduates.
 As a professor and international education administrator, and more recently as Vice President of Academic Affairs at EF, developing cultural intelligence and awareness both in and outside the classroom has always been central to my work.
 We at EF recognize that in order to be successful in today’s global economy, our learners need to develop the skills and competencies to relate and work across cultural differences at home and abroad.
 This was the driving force behind building a partnership with the Cultural Intelligence Center.

 Our collaboration with the Cultural Intelligence Center has provided a critical framework for developing and assessing cultural intelligence for all of our learners in partnership with our faculty and university partnerships across the globe.
 Developing cultural intelligence, the capability (or skill) to function effectively in multicultural situations, helps us increase awareness of, and manage, our biases and can also drive inclusive and equitable learning environments.

 EF Study Abroad’ s Vice President of Academic Affairs, Dr. Marissa Lombardi, recently sat down with the Vice President of Educational Initiatives at the Cultural Intelligence Center, Dr. Sandra Upton, to discuss developing cultural intelligence in teaching and learning, the importance of creating inclusive and equitable learning environments, and the heightened need to use cultural intelligence to drive anti-racism in our current higher education system.
 Learn more about their conversation below.

 Marissa Lombardi [ML]: What are some ways in which cultural biases can surface in online teaching environments?
 And what can we as educators do about it?